Delrina: Post-Delrina

-Delrina software and services
+Software and services

 Forms products

 The company's first product was PerForm, an electronic forms software package.
 PerForm and its sibling product, FormFlow, (which was aimed at workgroup and enterprise-level electronic forms processing and delivery) became one of the best selling products in its market.
 Delrina competed against WordPerfect's Informs package, Microsoft's Electronic Forms Designer, Novell's Informs, Lotus Software's Forms and JetForm's JetForm Workflow software.

 PerForm and FormFlow were designed to allow users to create self-contained form applications which could be passed back and forth across a network.
 Both PerForm and FormFlow consisted of two distinct parts: "Designer", which created the form application, and "Filler", so users could submit the forms either by fax or, later, e-mail.
 The program could ease repetitive fill tasks, include mandatory fields, and use an input mask to accept only data entered in a valid format.
 The information could be saved and restored in a dBase file that used a Public-key cryptography system to encrypt the data running from client to server.

 The initial version of PerForm was designed for the Graphics Environment Manager (better known as "GEM"), a DOS-based windowing system.
 Later versions of this program, known as PerForm PRO, were designed to work under Windows 3.1 and subsequent Windows operating systems.
 PerForm PRO 3.0 included integration with Delrina's own WinFax software, and included a range of automation tools.

 As PerForm captured the retail market, it became apparent that there was a need for electronics forms delivery and processing at the workgroup and enterprise levels.
 In 1994 Delrina FormFlow was released, which was designed to meet this need.
 One of the key features of FormFlow 1.1 was forms integration with email, and its Filler module was available for DOS, Windows and Unix.